Xunnamius/hashnav/README.md

 * New modularized class structure reduces HashNav's overall footprint by over 50% when compared to the beta version.
 * Tested against MooTools 1.3.x and 1.4.0-5

-Be sure to read the [full documentation](http://github.com/Xunnamius/HashNav/blob/master/Docs/Documentation.md "It's really cool :D") to understand the *full power* of this class.
+Be sure to read the [full documentation](http://github.com/Xunnamius/HashNav/blob/master/Docs/Documentation.md "It is really cool :D") to understand the *full power* of this class.
-For a fun little HashNav sandbox to frolic around in, check out this GitHub page: [http://xunnamius.github.com/HashNav](http://xunnamius.github.com/HashNav "It's really cool :D")
+For a fun little HashNav sandbox to frolic around in, check out this GitHub page: [http://xunnamius.github.com/HashNav](http://xunnamius.github.com/HashNav "It is really cool :D")

-What's New in 1.3
+What is New in 1.3
 -------------
 * Minor optimizations
 * Updated README and documentation